 Title VII of the Civil Rights Act of 1964 and the Illinois Human Rights Act are two other laws that also prohibit sex discrimination.

-Title IX Coordinators
+Title IX coordinators

-As a Deputy Title IX Coordinator, Laura Schnack is primarily responsible for investigations when a student is accused of violating Title IX.
-She can also receive a complaint of a violation of Title IX from any member of the Augustana community.
+Laura Schnack coordinates with the Chief Title IX Coordinator when a student has reported or is accused of violating the College's policy.
+Dean Schnack can also receive a report of a violation of the Title IX from any individual.

 Individuals who feel they have been victims of sexual misconduct may require time and support in reaching the decision as to whether to make formal complaints.
 There are confidential resources on campus and in the community available to individuals who do not wish to make a formal report to campus authorities or who wish to speak with a confidential resource in addition to making a formal report.
 Information disclosed to a confidential resource will not be shared with other individuals.
 These resources generally only report to the College the fact that an incident occurred without revealing any personally identifying information.
 This also means that disclosures to a confidential resource will not result in a College investigation into an incident.
 These confidential resources include:

-Confidential Resources on Campus
+Confidential resources on campus

-Founders Hall 101
+Office of Campus Ministries, 309-794-7213; Founders Hall 101

-Through a partnership, the College has arranged for the availability of confidential advisors employed by SafePath Survivor Resources of Family Resources to provide emergency and on-going support to survivors of sexual assault.
+Through a partnership, the college has arranged for the availability of confidential advisors employed by SafePath Survivor Resources of Family Resources to provide emergency and on-going support to survivors of sexual assault.

-Confidential Resources in the Community
+Confidential resources in the community

-SafePath Survivor Resources of Family Resources – 24-Hour Free Crisis Line, 309-797-1777
+SafePath Survivor Resources of Family Resources: 24-hour free crisis line, 309-797-1777

 SafePath Survivor Resources of Family Resources is a community-based program that serves the needs of women, men, children and families whose lives have been affected by domestic or sexual violence, human trafficking, or other violent crimes.

-Illinois Domestic Violence Help Line
+Illinois Domestic Violence Help Line, 1-877-863-6338

-National Sexual Assault Telephone Hotline
+National Sexual Assault Telephone Hotline, 1-800-656-4673